pboueke/canto/README.md

 6. In Android Studio, run **Build** -> **Refresh Linked C++ Projects**

 These steps may not all be required, but they also may not be enough.
+[Related discussion](https://github.com/ammarahm-ed/react-native-mmkv-storage/issues/67#issuecomment-801467636).